gr0vity-dev/nanomock/README.md

 To install the library you can
 - clone the respository and run `pip3 install .`
-- or run `pip3 install nanomock`to download teh latest version from PyPi
+- or run `pip3 install nanomock`to download the latest version from PyPi

 This gives you access to `nanomock {command}` command which will use `your_current_dir`as its entry point.